tharuka01/HacktoberFest2022-Newbie/README.md

 # 🎃🔥 HacktoberFest2022-Newbie  ✔

-In this Repository you can contribute projects related to any technology e.g python,Js,Reactjs,andoid app,html/css , any interview materials , learning resources, etc.
+In this Repository you can contribute projects related to any technology e.g python,R,Js,Reactjs,andoid app,html/css , any interview materials , learning resources, etc.

 Every Pr will be checked carefully and will be accepted if it not falls under spam or copy.